jschalk/jaar/README.md

 ## 0.1 Short introduction to jaar excel sheets

 `jaar` is a python library for listening to the needs of my neighbors and in turn letting them know what I need.
 Needs can be expressed in Excel sheets that range in complexity from a simple five column single row (example below) to 10+ columns that include configuration options that are usually set to defaults.
-Each row is interpreted and used to build the "clarity" data set.
+Each row is translated and used to build the "clarity" data set.
 Even sheet with a single row like the example 0.1.0 below can be processed by jaar.

 # Input Example Excel file 0.1.0: fizz0.xlsx with sheet "br00000_buzz"
 | event_int | face_name | moment_label | belief_name | voice_name | tran_time | amount |